listz/listz/CONTRIBUTING.md

 ## Updating an existing Listz

 If you think that an existing Listz is lacking content, you can always fork the repo, edit the content and send a pull request.
+After reviewing the pull request, we will add you as a collaborator and than you can accept and merge the pull request yourself, so that your contributions will be added as a commit in the original repo.
 Before doing so, please run the [test command](https://github.com/listz/listz-template#how-to-use) so that your changes do not break the working version.

 ## Steps to take for moderators when creating a new Listz